|Full time||1 year||2 or 3 days a week||September 2017|

 This MA is an intensive, collaborative masters course which combines the creativity of product and spatial design with the solid business know-how to get your ideas and innovations off the ground.
 It is suitable for both those currently employed in the field, and those would like to develop a career in product or spatial design.

 You will hone your skills as a designer at the Faculty of Art and Design and Architecture, and you will learn how to collaborate and run a business at Kingston Business School.
 By the end of the course, you will be able to develop, market and pitch ideas.

 This MA is cross-faculty, interdisciplinary, and extremely practical.
 You will learn to think in 3D, and analyse the current business and creative landscapes.

-|Assessment||A mixture of project work and formal assessments, including essays, case studies, reports and presentations, plus the final dissertation or business report (approx 15,000 words)
+A mix of project work and formal assessments, including essays, case studies, reports and presentations, plus the final Personal Research Project (maximum 12,000 words).